 Open digital health ecosystems (ODEs) – Ayushman Bharat scheme

 The Indian government, through its implementation of several digital programs, has paved the way for building an effective and comprehensive digital healthcare architecture under the National Digital Health Mission (NDHM).
-The launch of the NDHM in August 2020, aims to create an ODE.
-This was one of India’s responses to achieving the sustainable developmental goal 3 - providing universal health coverage along with safe and effective vaccines for all by 2030.
+The launch of the NDHM in August 2020, aimed to create an ODE.
+This was one of India’s responses to achieving sustainable development goal 3 - providing universal health coverage along with safe and effective vaccines for all by 2030.
 Some of the key features of such a system include digital health registries, a unique digital patient ID or Aadhaar, interoperability, and automated processes for claim settlement issues along with cashless transactions.

 The Ayushman Bharat scheme launched in 2018 by the Ministry of Health and Family welfare incorporates many features of an ODE.
 The program’s overarching goal is to alleviate poverty by addressing the health care needs of the economically weaker sections of society.
 Under this scheme, primary health care expenses are incurred by the patient.
 However, secondary and tertiary health care are expensed to the government.